-Hachiko was a dog known for his infinite fidelity and love to his owner, Eizaburo Ueno, a university professor.
+Hachiko was a dog known for his infinite fidelity and love for his owner, Eizaburo Ueno, a university professor in Tokyo, Japan.
 Every afternoon, Hachiko (stylized as Hachikō in Japanese) waited at the Shibuya train station until his owner returned from work - even after his tragic sudden death.

 This display of affection and loyalty has made Hachiko's story become world famous.
 It has even made it onto the big screen!

 This is the perfect example of the love that a dog can feel for their owner and we know this tale will move the hardest of hearts.
-If you still do not know the history of Hachiko, the faithful dog, grab some tissues and keep reading this AnimalWised article.
+If you still do not know the true story of Hachiko - the faithful dog, grab some tissues and keep reading this AnimalWised article.